-1. Dietary exposure from food and feed uses.
+- 1. Dietary exposure from food and feed uses.
 Tolerances have been established (40 CFR 180.472) for the combined residues of imidacloprid, in or on a variety of raw agricultural commodities.
 Meat, milk, poultry and egg tolerances have also been established for the combined residues of imidacloprid.
-In conducting dietary exposure assessments EPA used the Dietary Exposure Evaluation Model software with the Food Commodity Intake Database (DEEM-FCIDTM) which incorporates food consumption data as reported by respondents in the USDA 1994-1996 and 1998 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
-The 1994-1996 and 1998 data are based on the reported consumption of more than 20,000 individuals over two non-consecutive survey days.
-Consumption data are averaged for the entire U.S. population and within population subgroups for chronic exposure assessment, but are retained as individual consumption events for acute exposure assessment.
-Risk assessments were conducted by EPA to assess dietary exposures from imidacloprid in food as follows:

-i.
+Risk assessments were conducted by EPA to assess dietary exposures from imidacloprid in food as follows: - i.
 Acute exposure.
-The following assumptions were made for the acute exposure assessments: A Tier 1, deterministic acute dietary exposure assessment was conducted using tolerance-level residues, 100% crop treated (PCT) information for registered and proposed commodities; and modified DEEMTM (version 2.0) processing factors for some commodities based on guideline processing studies.
+Acute dietary risk assessments are performed for a fooduse pesticide if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.
+The Dietary Exposure Evaluation Model (DEEMTM) analysis evaluated the individual food consumption as reported by respondents in the U.S. Department of Agriculture (USDA) 1994-1996 and 1998 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
+The following assumptions were made for the acute exposure assessments: A Tier 1, deterministic acute dietary exposure assessment was conducted using tolerance-level residues, 100% percent crop treated (PCT) information for registered and proposed commodities; and modified DEEMTM (version 2.0) processing factors for some commodities based on guideline processing studies.
 EPA estimated exposure based on the 95th percentile value from this deterministic exposure assessment.